Kieratw/Kieratw/README.md

 # **Hello there! 👋**
-# I'm  **Wojciech Kierat**

-I'm [Your Name], a dedicated computer science student at the Silesian University of Technology, with a robust foundation in various programming languages and a burgeoning passion for Artificial Intelligence (AI) and Machine Learning (ML).
+I'm Wojciech Kierat , a dedicated computer science student at the Silesian University of Technology, with a robust foundation in various programming languages and a burgeoning passion for Artificial Intelligence (AI) and Machine Learning (ML).

 ## 🚀 About Me